Mount Panorama Circuit: Lap records

 Faster laps have been recorded at Mount Panorama but are not recognised as lap records as they were not set during an officially sanctioned session.
 As part of publicity for the 2011 Australian Grand Prix, McLaren provided a MP4-23 Formula One car for Jenson Button and Craig Lowndes.
 Button recorded a time of 1:48.88.
-On 2 February 2019 Luke Youlden recorded a lap time of 1:58.694 in a Brabham BT62 during a demonstration at the Bathurst 12 Hour.
+During a demonstration at the 2019 Bathurst 12 Hour, Luke Youlden recorded a lap time of 1:58.694 in a Brabham BT62.
+A day before the 2024 Bathurst 12 Hour, Jules Gounon bettered this by over two seconds, setting a 1:56.6054 in an unrestricted Mercedes-AMG GT3.
+On 25 February 2024, merely a week after Gounon's effort, Romain Dumas set a 1:56.3247 in the electric Ford SuperVan 4.2, unofficially the fastest time ever recorded by a closed car at the track.

-Kevin Bartlett set the first ever 100 mph lap of the Mount Panorama Circuit at the Easter meeting in 1967 driving a Repco Brabham BT11A, recording a 2:17.7 lap.
+Kevin Bartlett set the first ever 100 mph lap of the Mount Panorama Circuit at the Easter meeting in 1967 driving a Coventry Climax powered Repco Brabham BT11A, recording a 2:17.7 lap.
 For his achievement he was awarded 25 bottles of champagne.
 Later in the weekend he won the NSW State Road Racing Championship and lowered his lap record to 2:17.4, which earned him another 100 bottles.
 With a time of 2:17.8, Allan Grice set the first 100 mph lap of the circuit for a touring car (under Group C regulations) during qualifying for the 1982 James Hardie 1000 driving a V8 powered Holden VH Commodore SS.
 Four years later at the 1986 James Hardie 1000, Grice also set the first 100 mph lap in a Group A touring car driving a Holden VK Commodore SS Group A, recording a 2:16.16 in official qualifying.

-As of November 2022, the official race lap records at Mount Panorama Circuit are listed as:
+As of October 2025, the fastest official race lap records at Mount Panorama Circuit are listed as: